-This means you can keep an eye on the exchange rates and pick the best time to load your card before leaving and you know exactly how much you have to spend on your holiday.
+Now, pre-paid travel money cards allow you to lock in your rate* for your overseas trip.
+This means you can keep an eye on the exchange rates, and pick the best time to load your card before leaving.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.